 Be careful though… Providing meaningful useful information at month-end does not mean overkill with useless data.
 Businesses often adopt dashboards and metrics, but sometimes they go to the other extreme and enter into “analysis paralysis.”
 What should your month-end reports contain?
 Not so much that there is an overload of information that cannot be used effectively or at all.

 The Value of Efficiency

 The month-end report should not be a binder that is 4 inches thick.
 The ideal financial report at month end should be one that the executive team can review in one hour and get a good feel for where the company is and where it is going.
 This will vary from company to company.
 In general, the report should be detailed enough to capture the most important items for making decisions but condensed enough so the management team doesn’t need to spend a full day reading it.
-Again, this will vary company to company.

 The CFO is responsible for gathering this data by working hand in hand with accounting and operations.
 A good CFO is actually someone that has a very good understanding of the operations of a business.
-The CFO must fully understand and interpret the operating dashboards and metrics before this information is passed on to the CEO.
+The CFO must fully understand and interpret the operating dashboards and metrics before the information is passed on to the CEO.

 - Key metrics and dashboards for your business and industry

 - Short and sweet insights so the executive team can review the report in an hour or less